Everest Base Camp Trek by Road

 Don’t litter the environment.

-Make sure you don’t throw away packets of the food you consume on the way recklessly.
-Please keep it in the pocket of your bag and throw it away in the dustbin as you reach the hotel.
-Be respectful towards the environment.
+Please don’t recklessly throw away packets of food you consume on the way.
+Instead, please keep them in the pocket of your bag and throw them in the dustbin when you reach the hotel.
+Be respectful of the environment.

 Most Asked Questions by Travellers

-If you are planning to trek to Everest Base Camp, choosing the right time of the year is crucial.
+If you plan to trek to Everest Base Camp, choosing the right time of the year is crucial.
 It is for a safe and enjoyable experience.
 The best times to undertake this trek are September to November and March to May.
 These months have clear and sunny weather conditions.

 During this period, the skies are usually clear, and the temperature is mild.
 It provides excellent visibility and panoramic mountains, landscapes, and wildlife views.
 But, the monsoon season, which runs from June to August.
 We do not recommend trekking to Everest Base Camp.